-To round out our ‘Learning from BAM Failure’ series, we circle back around what helps you succeed.
+To round out our ‘Learning from BAM Failure’ series, we circle back around to what helps you succeed.
 We asked the same BAM practitioners who shared failure stories to also share what kept their businesses from going under completely.

-We asked: If you had to give the top two or three reasons for your overall business success, what would factors would you share?
+We asked: If you had to give the top two or three reasons for your overall business success, what factors would you share?

 Here is a rundown of their combined responses in a Top 8 list of ‘What Went Right’